 - Pick a healthy Anthurium Papillilaminum plant and cut a few stems with pruning scissors.

 - Make vertical or horizontal cuts between two nodes without damaging the main stem.

 - Use some fungicide powder on the roots and let it dry.

 - Now, put the cutting in a suitable potting mix.

 - Add some rooting hormones to encourage growth.

-- Use a plastic bag that’s clear to cover the pot before placing it in indirect sunlight with a temperature around 70 °F (21 °C).
+- A clear plastic bag covers the pot before placing it in indirect sunlight at around 70 °F (21 °C).

 Wait till you see some roots and leaves growing from the cutting.
 You can then transfer the Anthurium Papillilaminum into a slightly larger pot.

-The Anthurium Papillilaminum plant gives rise to small spadix-like flowers that only appear in summers or throughout the year if the conditions are ideal.
+The Anthurium Papillilaminum plant gives rise to small spadix-like flowers that only appear in summer or throughout the year if the conditions are ideal.

 Each bloom lasts for about 2 – 3 months.